Bashkeel/House-Prices/House Prices.md

 # 4 Exploring the Variables

-## 4.1 Exploring the SalePrice Response Variable
+## 4.1 Exploring the Response Variable: SalePrice

 The probability distribution plot show that the sale prices are right skewed.
 This is to be expected as few people can afford very expensive houses.

 ```python